 Introduction to JavaScript Closure

-We have a great and most frequently used function in a javascript programming language named closures.
-By using the closures an inner function can access the variables and parameters of its outer function inside its body.
-This opens up a huge amount of possibilities and benefits where this can be used.
-To understand closures it is required to know the scope of the variables in javascript.
-Javascript closures only come into the picture when there is the nesting of functions.
+We have a tremendous and most frequently used function in a javascript programming language named closures.
+Using the closures, an inner function can access the variables and parameters of its outer function inside its body.
+This opens up many possibilities and benefits where this can be used.
+To understand closures, it is required to know the scope of the variables in javascript.
+Javascript closures only come into the picture when the functions are nestled.

-A closure function has access to three scope chains namely, its scope, outer function’s scope, and global variables scope.
-This means that a closure function can access its variables and arguments defined in its closed curly braces {…}, the outer function’s variables and arguments as well as the global variables which are declared.
+A closure function can access three scope chains: its scope, the outer function’s scope, and the global variables’ scope.
+A closure function can access its variables and arguments defined in its closed curly braces {…}, the outer function’s variables and arguments, and the global variables declared.

 Examples to Implement JavaScript Closure